 - to identify appropriate improvement measures and policy options in order to enhance health financing performance and move towards universal coverage

-- to develop a health financing policy/strategy
+- to develop a Health Financing Policy/Strategy

-- to review the adequacy and anticipate the impact of planned health financing reforms.
+- to review the adequacy and anticipate the impact of planned health financing reforms

-OASIS is intended to be used by health financing experts and senior technical staff at Ministries of Health, Finance, Planning, Labour as well as other health financing stakeholders outside government that have a policy advisory role in health financing.
+Health financing experts and senior technical staff at Ministries of Health, Finance, Planning, Labour as well as other health financing stakeholders outside government that have a policy advisory role in health financing.